k-bx/owlcloud/README.md

 Type-Safe Microservices in Haskell with Servant
 ===============================================

+10.05.2016 NOTE!
+The post was updated with the latest servant-0.7 code, but some bugs might be still left.
+PRs are welcome!

 Microservices were becoming a hot thing few years ago and it seems [they are still on the rise](http://philcalcado.com/2015/09/08/how_we_ended_up_with_microservices.html).